Cash App (Square Cash) 2023: Reviews & Complaints

 Major Customer Support Issues

-We have located nearly 400 negative Cash App reviews in the comment section of this review alone, some of which accuse the company of being a scam.
-The complaints overwhelmingly fall into two categories: sudden, unexpected fund holds and slow or nonexistent customer support.
+We have located nearly 400 negative Cash App complaints in the comment section of this review alone, some of which accuse the company of being a scam.
+The Cash App complaints overwhelmingly fall into two categories: sudden, unexpected fund-holds and slow or nonexistent customer support.
 Both issues are hallmarks of all of Square’s products, but Cash App is especially vulnerable to such complaints due to the fact that it is available to the general public.
+If you have a Cash App complaint, please let us know in the comments below.

 Cash App Scams and Hacking on the Rise